nghiango1/RightClickMoveMode/README.md

 ### Linux

+> I really simplify the Linux experience here.
+For a full guide, go to [my other repo](https://github.com/nghiango1/hello/tree/main/c%23)

 It quite impossible even for me to get the debug working, so we can skip it and try relying on `log` that provided by SMAPI.
 If you know how to then let me know.

 Preparing environment